cenviity/data-engineering-zoomcamp/cohorts/2024/04-analytics-engineering/homework.md

 #### Set up and configure dbt Cloud

 I prefer working in VS Code, so I decided to set up the dbt Cloud CLI instead of using the dbt Cloud IDE (which I've used at work before when I first picked up dbt).
-I also spent some time installing dbt Core and configuring the **dbt Power User** VS Code extension combined with `sqlfluff` for linting and formatting Jinja SQL files.
+I also spent some time installing dbt Core and configuring the **[dbt Power User](https://marketplace.visualstudio.com/items?itemName=innoverio.vscode-dbt-power-user)** and **[Turntable](https://marketplace.visualstudio.com/items?itemName=turntable.turntable-for-dbt-core)** VS Code extensions combined with `sqlfluff` for linting and formatting Jinja SQL files.
 </details>

 ### Question 1: